iEngage/java-sdk/docs/InteractionApi.md

 <a name="addResponse"></a>
 # **addResponse**
-> VerveResponseInteractionResponse addResponse(interactionId, response, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseInteractionResponse addResponse(interactionId, requesterId, clientToken, body, accessToken)

 Response the specified interaction

-Allows the user to response the interaction
+This service allows a user to post a response on an interaction.
+The following fields(key:value) are required to be present in the Response JSON object.
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. interactionId (Path Parameter)&lt;/br&gt;2. responseDescription &lt;/br&gt;

 ### Example
 ```java